-- i) cash payments to Company of an aggregate of C\$50,000, - ii) the issuance to F3 of an aggregate of 5,000,000 common shares of SKRR and - the completion of \$3,000,000 in exploration work on the Clearwater West Property over two years.
+- i.
+Pay cash payments to the Company of \$50,000 (met \$50,000 received). - ii.
+The issuance of 1,000,000 commons shares of SKRR (met received with a fair value of \$225,000). - iii.
+Incur \$3,000,000 in exploration work on the Clearwater West Property, over two years (not met).

-The Company will retain a 2.0% NSR royalty of which 1% may be repurchased by SKRR for \$1,000,000.
-Upon completion of the 50% interest earn-in, the Company and SKRR will automatically enter into a joint venture and will negotiate to formalize a joint venture agreement.
-Pursuant to the terms of the Clearwater West Agreement, SKRR will have the option to increase its interest in the Clearwater West Property to 70% by making additional cash payments totaling \$50,000, and completing an additional \$3,000,000 in exploration work on the Clearwater West Property, on or before the date that is three years following the date of the Clearwater West Agreement.
+Upon completion of the 50% interest earn-in, SKRR and the Company will automatically enter into a joint venture and will negotiate to formalize a joint venture agreement.
+Pursuant to the terms of the Clearwater West Option Agreement, SKRR will have the option to increase its interest in the Clearwater West Property to 70% by making additional cash and exploration expenditures:

+- iv.
+Additional cash payments totalling \$50,000 on or before December 31, 2024. - v.
+Incur an additional \$3,000,000 in exploration work on the Clearwater West Property on or before the date that is three years following the date of the Clearwater West Agreement.